 How to Fix It

-Inspect your filter first.
-If you haven’t replaced it within the last three months and can’t see light through it, we recommend replacing it.
-If that doesn’t solve the issue, contact Scott Temperature at 785-269-0465.
+Check your filter first.
+If you haven’t replaced it within the last three months and can’t see light through it, you should replace it.
+If that doesn’t resolve the smell, contact Scott Temperature at 785-269-0465.

 5. Air Conditioner Smells Like Burning Plastic